 Samuel Moyn is Henry R. Luce Professor of Jurisprudence at Yale Law School and Professor of History at Yale University.
 He received a doctorate in modern European history from the University of California-Berkeley in 2000 and a law degree from Harvard University in 2001.
 His areas of interest in legal scholarship include international law, human rights, the law of war, and legal thought, in both historical and current perspective.
 In intellectual history, he has worked on a diverse range of subjects, especially twentieth-century European moral and political theory.
 He has written several books, including The Last Utopia: Human Rights in History (2010), and edited or co-edited a number of others.
-His most recent books are Christian Human Rights (2015) and Not Enough: Human Rights in an Unequal World (2018).
-He is currently working on a new book called Humane: How the US Abandoned Peace and Reinvented War on the origins and significance of humane war.
+His most recent books are Christian Human Rights (2015), Not Enough: Human Rights in an Unequal World (2018), and Humane: How the US Abandoned Peace and Reinvented War (2021).

 Robin Wall Kimmerer: Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants